-The Herb & Milly Iris Gallery at SOPAC showcases emerging artists and brings contemporary art to a broader audience.
-The Gallery was the initiative of beloved SOPAC Board Member, Milly Iris, and borne out of her love of art and young people.
-Milly and her husband Herb were avid collectors, devoted arts advocates, and longtime champions of SOPAC.
-The Iris family continues to generously support the Gallery in memory of Milly and Herb.
+The Herb + Milly Iris Gallery at SOPAC showcases a wide range of artists bringing contemporary art to a broader audience.
+The Gallery was the initiative of beloved SOPAC Board Member, Milly Iris, a South Orange resident and arts advocate, and inspired by her love of art and young people.
+Both Milly and her husband, Herb, were longtime supporters of SOPAC, avid collectors and devoted arts advocates.
+The family legacy continues through the generous support of Herb and Milly’s daughters, Roreé and Kerry and The Iris Family Foundation.

 Please sign-up for the weekly SOPAC E-News to receive announcements about gallery exhibitions and receptions.

 The artwork on display is for sale, unless otherwise noted.
 If you are interested in making a purchase, please contact Linda Beard at (973) 382-1035 or firstname.lastname@example.org.

 Jeremy Moss brings an abundance of riches to the curatorial position.
 His extensive experience, relationships and passion for the arts make him the ideal match for the Herb + Milly Iris Gallery.
 With a resume that reflects his eclectic approach to art, Moss began his career as a photographer eventually working as a fashion photography and later, expanding into journalism where he shot for Business Week, The New York Times and many others.
 He began to be more active in painting and fine art, winning prizes at juried exhibitions which lead to opportunities to expand his experience by becoming an expert art jurist himself.